 Color accuracy is only passable.

-The Epson EcoTank ET-3950 is an excellent option for small office environments.
+The Epson EcoTank ET-3950 is a great option for small office environments.
 The printer delivers outstanding page yields while keeping maintenance demands minimal.
 You'll find the overall speed adequate for most daily tasks, unless you regularly print very large documents.
 Automatic duplex printing comes standard.
 The scanner packs in an impressive array of features.
 It features an automatic document feeder and duplex scanning, which is a welcome addition to this lineup.
 One notable limitation is that this printer renders colors that are somewhat washed out at lower print quality settings.
 Higher-quality settings mostly alleviate the issue, but it's worth considering if you need to print a large number of color documents quickly.

 High page yields and low cost-per-print.